 - Orange peel

 - In a large bowl, cream butter and sugar.
 Add the eggs, orange peel and extract; beat until combined.
 Combine the flour, salt and baking soda; add to the creamed mixture alternately with sour cream.
 Spoon into two greased 9-in. heart-shaped baking pans; spread evenly in pans.
 Bake at 350° for 25-30 minutes or until a toothpick inserted near the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

 - Cut 1-1/2 in. off the pointed ends of each heart cake; set aside.
-For the butterfly wings, place the cut ends of the heart cakes together on a 17-in. x 15-in. covered board.
-Trim reserved cake pieces to form the rounded ends of the butterfly's body.
+Place the large pieces on a 17x15-in. covered board, placing cut sides of hearts together, forming wings.
+Trim the reserved pointed end pieces to form the top and bottom of the butterfly’s body.

 - In a small bowl, cream butter and cream cheese.
 Add confectioners' sugar and vanilla.
 Remove 1/2 cup frosting and tint yellow; set aside.
 Frost cake sides and top with white frosting.
 Cut a small hole in the corner of a pastry or plastic bag; insert #6 round tip.
 Fill bag with remaining white frosting; set aside.

 - Frost a portion of each wing with yellow frosting.
 Decorate butterfly's body and wings with colored sugars.
-Pipe white frosting to separate colored sections on wings to outline the body.
+Pipe white frosting to separate colored sections on wings and to outline the body.
 Decorate the wings with gumdrops.

 - Using a citrus stripper, cut two 12-in.-long pieces of orange peel.
 Wrap around the handle of a wooden spoon.
 Remove from spoon and place above the body for antennae.